bsurmanski/wlc/win32/WIN32_README.md

 If MINGW or GNUWIN32 is installed, make sure that the Visual Studio's 'bin' directory has a higher priority in the PATH environment.
 This is to ensure that clang will use VS's link.exe as intended.

+## Make sure the correct character set is specified
+The 'Use Multi-Byte Character' option must be set as 'Not Set'.
+This forces TCHAR to act as char; Without this option, Visual Studios may complain about a missing winMain function.

 ## Compiling OWL
 To compile OWL, load all source and header files into a visual studios